dnsimple/dnsimple-support/content/articles/terraform-provider.markdown

 ---

 [Terraform](https://terraform.io) is an infrastructure as code (IoC) tool that allows you to build, change, and version infrastructure safely and efficiently.
-With [DNSimple’s Terraform Provider](https://registry.terraform.io/providers/dnsimple/dnsimple/latest), you can easily manage your DNS infrastructure and set up the required DNS records.
+With [DNSimple's Terraform Provider](https://registry.terraform.io/providers/dnsimple/dnsimple/latest), you can easily manage your DNS infrastructure and set up the required DNS records.

 ## Configuring the DNSimple provider